luiscastelds/luiscastelds.github.io/projects.md

 - Analyzed the "new" game and the advantages a player may get based on turns.

 **Comments:**
-- Final Project for Stochastic Processes class (MA432)
+- Final Project for Stochastic Processes class (MA432).
 - Probably the most complex project I've been a part of.
 - The project was so complex because Carcassonne is a terrible game to analyze with markov chains.
-- We still picked Carcassonne because in we are huge fans of the games and we wanted to learn how to modify some real world problem to get a Markov chain to analyze.
+- We still picked Carcassonne because we are huge fans of the game and we wanted to learn how to modify some real world problem to get a Markov chain to analyze.
-- We had to break down the game so much it no longer was carcassonne.
+- We had to break down the game so much it no longer was Carcassonne.
 - Here you can check out our [results]({% link assets/files/carcassonneProject.pdf %})

 ---